gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/reenable.md

 subsequently disabled, it can later be re-enabled.
 In certain situations, it just works.
 In others, additional work needs to be done first.

--   Generally, if Helix Mirroring has been disabled, you can re-enable when no changes have been provided within the GitSwarm repo, the corresponding depot paths in the Helix Versioning Engine (P4D), or both.
+-   Generally, if Helix Mirroring has been disabled, you can re-enable mirroring there are no changes within GitSwarm and the Helix Versioning Engine (p4d), or when any changes are strictly within GitSwarm or p4d, but not both.

--   When work has progressed in GitSwarm and P4D, you need to manually perform a merge using the following steps:
+-   When work has progressed both in GitSwarm and p4d after Helix Mirroring was disabled, you need to manually perform a merge via the command line using the following steps:

-    1. Clone from the Git Fusion repo associated with the project.
+    1. Clone from the Git Fusion repo associated with the GitSwarm project.
     1. Add GitSwarm's project repo as another remote.
-    1. Pull changes from Git Fusion and, where necessary, manually merge in the changes.
+    1. Pull changes from the GitSwarm remote and, where necessary, manually merge in the changes.
     1. Push the updated repo to Git Fusion.
     1. Try to re-enable Helix Mirroring.